Narigama manifests through the sound of ritual kettles.

 Once the sound is heard, normalcy cannot continue unchanged.

-In modern contexts, Narigama is often interpreted metaphorically: as the anxiety produced by ambiguous signals, warnings without clarity, or data that demands interpretation but offers no certainty.
+In modern contexts, Narigama is often interpreted metaphorically — as anxiety produced by ambiguous signals, warnings without clarity, or data that demands interpretation while offering no certainty.

-Psychologically, it reflects the human tendency to seek meaning in noise—especially when stakes feel high.
+Psychologically, it reflects the human tendency to seek meaning in noise, especially when perceived stakes are high and silence feels threatening.

 Narigama remains relevant because uncertainty still resonates.